 About the Pupil Premium Grant

-- Pupils recorded receiving free school meals (FSM) or who have received free school meals in the last 6 years (Ever 6 FSM): £935
+• Pupils recorded receiving free school meals (FSM) or who have received free school meals in the last 6 years (Ever 6 FSM): £935

-- Looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority: £1,900
+• Looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority: £2,300

-- Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order: £1,900
+• Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order: £2,300

-- Pupils recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence: £300
+• Pupils recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence £300

 How St Bede’s Inter-Church School is using the PPG

-St Bede’s Inter-Church School appreciates that many parents do not apply for their child to receive free school meals (FSM).
-However, students recorded as eligible for FSM can now access far more than simply a meal at lunchtime, and these benefits can span a period of at least six years from the initial allowance.
+Through the pupil premium, pupils recorded as eligible for Free School Meals (FSM) can access far more than simply a meal at lunchtime, and these benefits can span a period of at least six years from the initial allowance.

 We would encourage all parents whose children may be eligible for FSM to pursue this support avenue.
 It could help their children considerably whilst they are at school and give them access to many more opportunities.
-If you are unsure as to the benefits, please do not hesitate to telephone us at St Bede’s.
+If you are unsure as to the benefits, please do not hesitate to contact us at St Bede’s.
 For more information about applying for FSM, please see http://st-bedes-cambridge.org.uk/Portal/Free-School-Meal/.